Frost-Lee/Tiny-Library/README.md

 ### Usage

-> These commands are supposed to be executed under `./src/` directory

 There is a archived version of the program, you can run it directly with the following command.

 ``` bash